- GAME LEVEL MENU ITEMS

 When creating a concept, it is best to start with loose thumbnail sketches to find the shape or silhouette of the helmet.
 From those thumbnails pick the one you like most.
 Here are some examples from the art team.

 Here, Zbrush is used to quickly block out important shapes that define the look of the helmet.
 Zbrush is one of several options you can use for high poly sculpting, so use the one you feel most comfortable with.
-Zbrush and similar applications are great tools for baking out normals and cavity maps (you will need to use the SOE provided normal maps for helmets).
+Zbrush and similar applications are great tools for baking out normals and cavity maps (you will need to use the DGC provided normal maps for helmets).

 Once, most of the helmet is in place, the artist spends more time refining the sculpt.

-Next, the artist retopologizes the sculpt, so that the helmet can work with the SOE’s proprietary engine.
+Next, the artist retopologizes the sculpt, so that the helmet can work with the DGC’s proprietary engine.
 The artist does his best to retain the shape and appearance of the high poly sculpt.
 Since players naturally look at the front of the face, it is important to use most of your polygon budget in that area.

 The finished helmets should be tested on all classes to ensure no clipping occurs once exported into the game.